Login or Register to make a submission.

 Our editors will support you in shaping your article for the JCBP.

-Notes from the Field should articulate the author's insight and discoveries gained from specific projects, or perspectives on specific subjects related to the performing arts, pedagogy, and/or consent.
-Notes should clearly communicate the authors' ideas; opinions and arguments should be substantiated using evidence gathered from artistic experience or bibliographical research.
-The editorial board is specifically interested in notes that reflect upon current practice and invite readers to consider the need for further development within the field of consent-based performance; the editorial board is open to notes that critique the current state of this field as well as notes that offer alternative paths forward.
+The editorial board is specifically interested in notes that reflect upon current practices and that invite readers to consider the need for further development within the field of consent-based performance; the editorial board is open to notes that critique the current state of this field as well as notes that offer alternative paths forward.

 Scope of this Journal